 - a.
-Direct investments in mainland China.

-- b.
-Investment in mainland China through an existing company established in a third region (Lucky Union Limited and Sinmag Limited)
+Direct investments in mainland China. - b.
+Investment in mainland China through an existing company established in a third region (Lucky Union Limited and Sinmag Limited). - c.
+Investment through a subsidiary established in China (Sinmag Equipment (China) Co., Ltd.).

-- c.
-Others.

 Note 2: In the column of investment gain (loss)